 The seed, then, of spiritual life, is the “intention and determination to be saved through pleasing God in accordance with faith in the Lord and Savior.”
 There are three elements to this: Intention and determination to be saved, pleasing God, and faith.

 We can check ourselves every day, and ask ourselves, “Do I intend to be saved, am I determined to be saved?”
 It cannot be a vague wish, as we would vaguely wish for someone to hand us a million dollars, though we neither think it likely nor make any efforts towards obtaining our wish.
 We have to intend it, choose it, set out decisively to get it, with determination.
-When our intention becomes unsteady or our determination weakens, we must ask God to clarify our minds and strengthen our wills.
+When our intention becomes unsteady or our determination weakens, we must ask the Lord to clarify our minds and strengthen our wills.

 Every day we should ask ourselves, “Do I desire to please God?” and we should ask the Lord to strengthen this desire in us.
-There is no way to overestimate the power of the desire to please God, to do His holy will.
+It is impossible to overestimate the power of the desire to please God, to do His holy will.
 Once someone is irrevocably committed to the doing of God’s will, he will receive very great power from God to do so.
 The Lord will strengthen his will, and he will experience the truth of the words that with God nothing is impossible.